JamisHoo/Group-Share-Filesystem/README.md

 #Group-Share Filesystem
 The Group-Share Filesystem (GSFS) is a filesystem client that lets a host share files with some remote hosts within a group and also view the files remote hosts have shared over network.
 All these hosts need to have GSFS client, and require TCP/IP, SSH, SFTP installed since clients use TCP/IP to send metadata and SFTP to transfer file.
 FUSE is also required because all shared files are mounted as a userspace filesystem.
 Hosts in the group for now can only read the files shared by other hosts.
-The same host is allowed to join different groups simultaneously and the opetions won't disturb each other.
+The same host is allowed to join different groups simultaneously and the operations won't disturb each other.

 Thanks to Terran Lee for naming this project.